 Is CBD Addictive?

-We know that this issue worries many people.
+Can CBD make me feel high?
+Do you feel CBD like you can feel the effect of psychotropic substances?
+Does CBD make you feel spacey?
+We know that these questions disturb many people.
 We are pleased to inform you that there is no confirmed information about CBD dependence.
-It has relatively low toxicity and, according to the World Health Organization (WHO), is not associated with abuse potential.
+It has relatively low toxicity with cannabis-derived compounds and, according to the World Health Organization (WHO), is not associated with abuse potential.

 This statement is supported by research.
 For example, in one of them, participants were given controlled oral CBD (0, 200, 400, 800 mg) over 8 sessions.
-The results showed that CBD was not addictive in the participants.
+The results showed that the therapeutic benefits of CBD were not addictive in the participants.

 There is no single answer to this question.
 The half-life of CBD varies from person to person.
-A wide range of factors influence the elimination of CBD from the body.
-Half-life is affected by your health, what you ate, how often you took CBD, method of use and of course, your dose.
+A wide range of factors influences the elimination of CBD from the body.
+Half-life is affected by your health, what you ate, how often you took CBD, method of use, and the consumed dosage.

 Another important issue that interests the CBD newbie is dosage.
 More specifically, how much CBD should you start with for effective CBD feelings.
 Let’s take a closer look at this issue.